maliny12/sugarglider/README.md

 See the
 [examples](https://maliny12.github.io/sugarglider/articles/Examples.html)
-page to learn more about how to use ribbon in your project.
+page to learn more about how to use sugarglider in your project.